bernsteining/wkrakmi/README.md

 ## Usage

-Modify the *challenge* function in *lib.rs* in order to choose your own challenge difficulty.
+Modify the *challenge* function in *[challenge.rs](https://github.com/bernsteining/wkrakmi/blob/master/src/challenge.rs)* in order to choose your own challenge difficulty.

 Make sure you have rust toolchain installed and up to date.